-Located on the western edge of the Plains, east of Castle Rock, Castlewood Canyon is a favorite among rock climbers and sightseers.
-It’s situated among a diverse ecosystem of grasslands, caprock, shrublands, confier forests and riparian areas.
+Located on the western edge of the plains, east of Castle Rock, Castlewood Canyon State Park is a favorite among rock climbers and sightseers.
+It’s situated among a diverse ecosystem of grasslands, caprock, shrublands, conifer forests, and riparian areas.

 Biking: Not allowed on trails.

 Hiking: 13 miles of trails, from paved walks to more difficult paths down to Cherry Creek, along the canyon floor.
 Pets are allowed on many of the trails, check for signs.
 Rattlesnakes are fairly common during the summer season, so keep dogs on a short leash and your eyes peeled.

 Horseback Riding: There is only 1 mile of trail for horseback riding.
 They are working on a trail connecting Cherry Creek State Park with Castlewood Canyon.

 Picnicking: Individual and group sites available.
 30+ picnic sites are first-come, first-serve throughout the park.
 Call the park to reserve group areas.

 Rock Climbing: All skill levels of climbers will find something here on canyon face walls as high as 60 feet.
 Check with Visitor Center for seasonal closures.
 A detailed climbing guide is available for $15.

 Wildlife: A diverse collection of species exist, from rattlesnakes and black bears to mountain lions and golden eagles.
 Other animals include cottontail rabbit, coyote, meadow jumping mouse, prairie falcon, red fox, virile crayfish, northern leopard frog, and Woodhouse’s toad.